RNRetailer/RNR-Baccarat/README.md

 --

-You get a bonus reward of one RANDO token for every hand you play.
+You get a bonus reward of 0.1 RANDO tokens for every hand you play.

 RANDO tokens can be sent to the main RNR contract in exchange for random numbers.